-Our occupiers have the biggest impact on the environmental performance of our assets.
+Our occupiers play a fundamental role in the environmental performance of our assets.
 We therefore acknowledge the importance of effective engagement on ESG issues.
 To do this we develop long-term business relationships with the occupiers of our assets.
-In addition, we undertake an Occupier Satisfaction Survey annually to collect feedback from our occupiers, which enables us to measure satisfaction levels and to identify areas for improvement.
-Through this, understand their environmental, social and governance needs, which enables us to enhance the service we offer them.
+In addition, we annually undertake an Occupier Satisfaction Survey to collect feedback from our occupiers, which enables us to measure satisfaction levels and to identify areas for improvement.
+Through this, we can better understand their environmental, social and governance needs, which enables us to enhance the service we offer them.

-We are also committed to continuing the provision of guidance to our tenants on ESG in the form of occupier engagement meetings and the distribution of our occupier fit-out guidelines, whilst continuing to work on improving data sharing.
+We are also committed to continuing the provision of guidance to our tenants on ESG in the form occupier engagement meetings and the distribution of our occupier fit-out guidelines, whilst continuing to work on improving data sharing.
 Through this engagement, we are also able to better collaborate on ESG initiatives, which enables us to operate more effectively and have a greater impact within our local communities.

-Third-Party and Supply Chain
+Third Party and Supply Chain